 This prestigious leadership program is available exclusively to academically high-achieving students in their first-year of undergraduate studies at Monash University.

 Offer to join

-You'll be offered a place in the program if you're a first-year undergraduate and you're receiving the following scholarship:
+You'll be offered a place in the program if you're a first-year undergraduate and you're receiving the Monash Scholarship for Outstanding Achievement.

 Invitation to apply

 You'll be invited to apply for a place if you're a first-year undergraduate and have participated in the Monash Scholars program, or you are receiving one of the following scholarships:

 - Monash Scholarship for Excellence

 - Monash International Merit Scholarship